 Do I have the resources to provide the care my loved one needs?

 Providing in-home care for a family member can leave us short of time, financial resources, and strength.
 In families where the care responsibilities aren’t evenly-distributed, that stress often leads to resentment and recriminations.

 Do I have the skills and knowledge to provide the best care?

-You know your loved one’s favorite television shows; you provide them with companionship, make sure they take their medications on time, accompany them to medical appointments, and cook meals loaded with nutrition and love in equal measure.
-But when their needs become more complex and involve rehabilitation or therapy, you will likely find that your skills are lacking.
+You know your loved one’s favorite television shows; you provide them with companionship, ensure they take their medications on time, accompany them to medical appointments, and cook meals with nutrition and love in equal measure.
+However, as their needs become more complex, requiring extended care, you will likely discover that a healthcare professional’s help is the best medical care option.

 If you have a relative with dementia or Alzheimer’s, you’ve probably noticed that it isn’t just their memory that’s changed.
 Their temperament often changes as well.
 They can seem like their old selves one moment, but the next, they may be prone to agitation, wandering, or even aggressive behavior that can cause them to harm themselves or others.

 Long-Term Care Services

 We offer a variety of skilled nursing services at our long-term care facility in Mercer County, WV.
 It ensures a continuum of high-quality care.

 - Health care services, including pain management, wound management, IV therapy, and respiratory care